The King, the Actress and the Cardinal: the birth of London’s West End.

-Stuart Orme, Cromwell Museum – design and production new external signage and display boards.
+The Cromwell Museum Trust (Stuart Orme) – design and production new external signage and display boards.

 Beth Davis – publication of the WW2 memoirs of Bert Goodwin.

-Dr Stephen Upex – magnetometer survey of the walled area of the Roman town of Durobrivae.
+The Nene Valley Archaeological Trust (Dr Stephen Upex) – magnetometer survey of the walled area of the Roman town of Durobrivae.

-Peter Cooper – Development and publish on-line interactive maps of Huntingdonshire.
+Peter Cooper – Development and publish on-line interactive maps of Holywell-cum-Needingworth.

-Mike Addis, Huntingdonshire History Festival – funding in support of the 2019 History Festival.
+Huntingdonshire History Festival (Mike Addis) – funding in support of the 2018 History Festival.

-Sarah Russell, Norris Museum – Production of learning session materials entitled, ‘Cromwell the Man, Friend or Foe?’.
+The Norris Museum (Sarah Russell)– Production of learning session materials entitled, ‘Cromwell the Man, Friend or Foe?’.

 Roger Reynolds – Publication of a book, ‘Ramsey at War’ covering the period 1939 to 1946.